 Hidden Videos are not used as part of Prime Video's recommendation algorithms.
 They won't turn up as suggestions on the home page and will cause similar content not to appear as well.
 You can edit your Hidden Videos list in the 'Accounts & Settings' section.

 Of course, if a box-set or film isn’t available to stream for free, you can always buy a digital copy.
 Any content purchased through Prime Video appears in the ‘Purchases’ section on any device which you'll find under 'My Stuff'.
 Of course, it's worth checking whether the show or movie is available for free with one of your other streaming subscriptions.
-The JustWatch app, available for iOS (opens in new tab) and Android (opens in new tab), is great for that.
+The JustWatch app, available for iOS and Android, is great for that.

 Start a Watch Party